locationtech/geomesa/docs/user/aws.rst

 ************************

 Make sure you leave enough time for the machine to be completely bootstrapped before running the command to find the docker instances.
-Copy the CONTAINER_ID for the 'accumulo-master' container (1374169e0f6c in the example above).
+GeoMesa ships with pre-defined data models for many open spatio-temporal data sets such as GDELT.
 To ingest the most recent 7 days of `GDELT
 <http://www.gdeltproject.org>`_ from Amazon's public S3 bucket.

 .. code-block:: shell

-   CONTAINER_ID=$(sudo docker ps | grep accumulo-master | awk '{print $1}')
    FILES=$(seq 7 -1 1 | xargs -n 1 -I{} sh -c "date -d'{} days ago' +%Y%m%d" | xargs -n 1 -I{} echo s3a://gdelt-open-data/events/{}.export.csv | tr '\n' ' ')
-   sudo docker exec $CONTAINER_ID geomesa ingest -c geomesa.gdelt -C gdelt -f gdelt -s gdelt -u root -p secret $FILES
+   sudo docker exec accumulo-master geomesa ingest -c geomesa.gdelt -C gdelt -f gdelt -s gdelt -u root -p secret $FILES

 You can then query the data using GeoMesa command line export tool.

 .. code-block:: shell

-   sudo docker exec $CONTAINER_ID geomesa export -c gdelt -f gdelt -u root -p secret -m 100
+   sudo docker exec accumulo-master geomesa export -c gdelt -f gdelt -u root -p secret -m 100

 You can register GDELT as a layer in the provided geoserver as well.
 Geoserver is running on port 9090 of the master node.
 You can access it at `http://<ip_address>:9090/geoserver` where <ip_address> is the